jellyfin/jellyfin.org/docs/general/networking/index.md

 Remove `-days 365` to make it 'permanent'.

-Add `-subj '/CN=localhost'` to make it not ask interactive questions about content of certificate.
+Add `-subj '/CN=localhost'` to make it not ask interactive questions about the content of the certificate.

 The above command creates `./privkey.pem` which will require one more step before use in Jellyfin.